 - Meadow Park – features a waterpark, picnic tables, dog park, access to the River of Golden Dreams and more

 - Whistler Olympic Park – picnic right in the Village on the big grass lawn

 - Alpha Lake – includes docks, a dog park, kids playground, BBQs and more

-- Wayside Park – on Alta Lake, this park has canoe and kayak rentals, picnic tables and BBQs, washrooms and more
+- Wayside Park – on Alta Lake, this park has canoe, kayak and SUP rentals, picnic tables and BBQs, washrooms and more

 All of the parks in town have something different to offer, but without a doubt, you will have a great time exploring each, discover them all at Whistler.com.